 tackling homophobia and bigotry with conor o'brien of villagers

 Falling in and out of love has been the stuff of great music since the dawn of the acoustic guitar.
-Other people's words and experiences have made us swoon and dream about our own lovers or can hit the exact note of heartache when you're going through a breakup, making you think a song must have been written just for you.
-Music may be the food of love, but what of those who are writing those soul-baring songs that reveeal most intimate experiences for all to hear?
+Other people's words and experiences have made us swoon and dream about our own lovers.
+A song can hit the exact note of heartache when you're going through a breakup, making you think it must have been written just for you.
+Music may be the food of love, but what of those who are writing those soul-baring songs that reveal most intimate experiences for all to hear?

-Breaking through inhibitions to reach this point and allow a song to adapt to any circumstance is a powerful skill, one that Conor O'Brien has mastered.
-The man behind the band Villagers, who's third album, Darling Arithmetic, is about to be released.
-It's a perfect soundtrack for going through the pain of a break up and finding peace at the other end.
+Breaking through inhibitions to reach this point, allowing a song to adapt to any circumstance, is a powerful skill, one that Conor O'Brien has mastered.
+He's the man behind the band Villagers, whose third album, Darling Arithmetic, is about to be released.
+It's a perfect soundtrack for riding out the pain of a break up and finding peace at the other end.

-A far more stripped back and naked album to their two previous records, both of which were nominated for The Mercury Prize, O'Brien's honest collection of songs feels like a coming of age album while allowing him, at times, to fall to pieces.
+A far more stripped back and naked album than their two previous records (both of which were nominated for The Mercury Prize) O'Brien's honest collection of songs feels like a coming of age album while allowing him, at times, to fall to pieces.
 Writing the album became a form of therapy for the Irish songwriter.
-Tackling his personal demons and speaking openly about the difficulties that come with being in a same sex relationship, and the pressures of dealing with "homophobes" and "bigots".
+Tackling his personal demons and speaking openly about the difficulties that come with being in a same sex relationship, his songs consider the pressures of dealing with homophobes and bigots.
 Through his music, Conor, although perhaps unintentionally, offers advice and solace to young couples, be they straight, gay or otherwise.

 This album is very stripped back in comparison to previous albums...